lhndo/LH-Stinger/User_Mods/MMU/Stinger Pico MMU - @LH/README.md

 Screw Countersunk M3 8mm  | 1
 Screw Grub M3 6mm (optional)  | 2

 *The belt width used is non-standard ~4mm, which can be easily cut with scissors from a 6mm one
+** Alternatively, you can use round shafts with the following [MOD](https://github.com/lhndo/LH-Stinger/tree/main/User_Mods/MMU/PICO%20MMU%20MODS/Cam%20Shafts%20-%20Round%20ID%20-%20%40LH)
 <br>